aroragagan/aimapi/README.md

 ## Client
 Implements the RPC client that invokes the procedures exposed by server program running on a remote machine and displays the result of the called procedure.
-*	Aimapi-client.sparc

-For running on a sparc machine
+*	Aimapi-client.sparc: For running on a sparc machine
-*	Aimapi-client.linux

-For running on a linux machine
+*	Aimapi-client.linux: For running on a linux machine
-* Aimapi-client.exe

-For windows
+* Aimapi-client.exe: For windows

 The client is also written in golang-1.4.2 .
 The client uses a configuration file named client.ini which must be in the same directory as the aimapi-client executable.
 The format of the client.ini file is given below:

 <pre>#Format of the file is: historian = ipaddress:port. one historian per line
+# Where ipaddress is the ip of the historian machine where server executable is running
 hist1 =  192.168.1.1:51295
 hist2 =  192.168.1.2:51295
 hiht3 =  192.168.1.3:51295